Yes, we now live in a digital world, and the banking system has caught the drift!

-- Simplii Financial does not require you to maintain a minimum account balance in any of their account.
+- Simplii Financial does not require you to maintain a minimum account balance in any of their accounts.

-- Your deposits are protected up to $100,000 by the CDIC- Canada Deposit Insurance Corporation.
+- Your deposits are protected for up to $100,000 by the CDIC – Canada Deposit Insurance Corporation.

 - You’ll be able to transfer money abroad easily using your Simplii chequing account at a significantly lower fee than you’d normally pay for a wire transfer.

 - Several account types.
 You can sign up for several accounts with options for cash and registered accounts.